craigandrews/qbot/README.md

 Get a bot token from your Slack control panel and run the bot as follows:

-    qbot <name> <token> <data file>
+    qbot <token> <data file>

-The should match the handle given to the Bot in the Slack configuration, and the token should be the one copied from the same.
-The data file should be a filename in a directory writeable by the bot owner to store serialised versions of the list.
+The token should be the one copied from the Slack custom integration page.
+The data file should be a filename in a directory writable by the bot owner to store serialised versions of the queue.

+The bot will autodetect its username and respond to messages directed at it, with an @ or without.

+## Running multiple bots

+Given that the save location and token are run-time variables it is possible to use one copy of the qbot to run multiple processes for different Slack channels or teams.
+Use something like supervisord to start multiple instances with different values.
+For example:

+    [program:qbot-merge]
+    command=/path/to/qbot <"merge" integration token> /path/to/qbot/merge.json
+    user=qbotuser

+    [program:qbot-release]
+    command=/path/to/qbot <"release" integration token> /path/to/qbot/release.json
+    user qbotuser

+This results in two copies of the bot with two usernames, one for each use.
+Put them in different channels, or in the same channel with different names, or whatever suits.

+Note that it is not possible to manage multiple queues with a single instance.

 ## Commands